- David Boos

 Boos was a player for the Wisconsin-Oshkosh men's club team from 1994-1999 and served as the club's head coach from 1996-1999.
 He led the team to the National Intramural-Recreational Sports Association Division II National Championship as the setter and head coach in 1996.
 A four-time First Team All-Wisconsin Volleyball Conference selection, Boos guided the program to conference championships in 1997, 1998 and 1999.
 The 1998 squad finished the season ranked in the NIRSA Division I Top 5.
 Boos compiled a 144-36-4 overall record as the club's coach.

 Boos graduated cum laude from Wisconsin-Oshkosh with a bachelor's of science degree in 1998.
-He is married to the former Amy Ward and the couple is expecting their first child this fall.
+He is married to the former Amy Ward and the couple welcomed their first child, Kaelyn, in 2012 and son, Ethan, this summer.

 Boos At A Glance